Hearty and creamy Colombian chicken potato soup (ajiaco) that’s perfect for a cold night or comforting Sunday dinner.

 You will hear references to Cuban or Peruvian ajiaco, but they’re very different dishes.
 Cuban versions may have different types of meats (beef, pork, and chicken are in play).
 Peruvians go heavy on the garlic, include mint, and dried chili peppers (aji).
 Cuban and Peruvian versions both tend to be a bit spicy.
 Colombians prefer milder and it truly is about a chicken and potato soup with emphasis on the potatoes, particularly those native to the area ((criolla, pastusa, and sabanera).
 But it’s the guascas that sets it apart.

 What ingredients go into Ajiaco?

 Given the reliance on native potatoes and guascas, in this soup, you’d be hard-pressed to make truly “authentic” ajiaco.
 However, with some resourcefulness, you can come close.
 I’m told guascas is simply a weed that grows in the U.S. including New York’s Central Park.
 I ain’t about that foraging life, so just copped it online at Amazon.
 Also, though not the same you can go heavy on bay leaves to mimic the flavor that guascas imparts.
 For the potatoes, the Criolla is one you might be able to find.
 I often see frozen ones in Latin American based markets.
 However, there are easy substitutes you can find in any grocery store.

 - Criolla – substitute with Yukon gold potatoes

 - Pastusa – substitute with New potatoes

-How to make Colombian chicken potato soup?
+How to make Colombian Ajiaco?